1⃣ Photography: Birds & Nature

 By the time year 2015 eased up my chronological road, my home office cried out for relief.
 Decades of hoarding studied writing paraphernalia purchases created clutter zones throughout the house.
 I learned: a cluttered home office yields a cluttered brain, death to those of us who write for a living.
 But I tamed the clutter monster1, revamping until this writer’s hallowed ground sang with comforting allure.

-Reaching for a favorite mechanical pencil (Kuru Toga), pen (Pilot Juice 0.38mm, Uni Jetstream 0.5m, Pilot Frixion 0.5mm), or fountain pen (Platinum Preppy 0.3mm, Pilot Prera Italic nib, Ohto extra fine nib) encourages braindumping into my bullet journal (Hobonichi Cousin Avec/ A5).
-Knowing the paper comprising my selected journal/planner respects any ink hitting it’s pages eliminates technical distractions.
+Reaching for a favorite mechanical pencil (Kuru Toga), pen (Pilot Juice 0.38mm), or fountain pen (Platinum Preppy 0.3mm, Pilot Prera Italic nib, Pilot Vanishing Point fine nib) encourages braindumping into my bullet journal.
+Knowing the paper comprising my selected journal/planner respects any ink hitting its pages eliminates technical distractions.
 In short, because my writing paraphernalia addiction encourages my reach for a particular writing instrument, as well as the container targeted, I’m a faithful bullet journaler.
 Fidelity to a life management tool, combined with regular review sessions, keeps me on top of my goals-focused activities.

 So laugh at my stationery nerdiness if you’re so inclined.
-This little momma enjoys her daily groove, respecting my scheduled Evening Routine’s review segment as I travel my goal achievement path.
+This little momma enjoys her daily groove, respecting my preDawn & Evening Routine review segment as I travel my goal achievement path.
 Incorporating my all-things-writing obsession fuels consistency and hence, my steps up the I-WILL-do-it mountain.

 ✧︎︎︎ The How: Music in the Morning Mutes Mourning